ttsiodras/pyForOcaml/README.md

 pylint checking](http://www.pylint.org/) in my editor can be, it doesn't even come close to the power of type systems like that inside OCaml.

-In plain words: the more code you write in your program, the more you miss the compile-time checking that is done by languages like OCaml.
+In plain words: the more code you write in your Python program, the more you miss the compile-time checking that is done by languages like OCaml.
-There are many errors that manifest as runtime errors under Python, untraceable by pylint or pychecker - and which would be caught at compile-time by any adequately-strong type system of a statically-typed language.
+There are many errors that manifest as runtime errors under Python, untraceable by *pylint* or *pychecker* - and which would be caught at compile-time by any adequately-strong type system of a statically-typed language.

-I don't miss the verbosity of C++ or Java, of course - Python's syntax rocks ;
+I don't miss the verbosity of C++ or Java, of course - Python's syntax rocks!
- it was the reason I left C++ behind and only use it [when execution speed is paramount](http://users.softlab.ece.ntua.gr/~ttsiod/straylight.html).
+It was the reason I left C++ behind and only use it [when execution speed is paramount](http://users.softlab.ece.ntua.gr/~ttsiod/straylight.html).
 But syntax isn't everything - and with the type inference of OCaml, brevity levels are very similar.